Vexcited/DiscordLaunchpadMIDILightEffectViewer/README.md

-# BetterDiscord - DiscordLaunchpadMIDILightEffectViewer
+# Powercord - DiscordLaunchpadMIDILightEffectViewer

-> A BetterDiscord plugin that allows preview of Launchpad light effects inside Discord via WebMIDI injection and stuff like that.
+> A Powercord plugin that allows preview of Launchpad light effects inside Discord via WebMIDI injection and stuff like that.

 ## How to use ?